MartinThoma/MartinThoma.github.io/_posts/2013-03-20-what-does-volatile-mean.md

 title: What does volatile mean?
 author: Martin Thoma
 date: 2013-03-20 22:19:41.000000000 +01:00
-categories:
-- Code
+category: Code
-tags:
-- C
-- Java
+tags: C, Java
 featured_image: 2012/05/C.png
 ---
 You might have read the variable modifier <code>volatile</code> in C, C++ or in Java.
 But do you know what it means?